ekhadley/subliminal/README.md

             - possibly by reconstructing the feature vector's residual equivalent using a sparse set of features
          - attempting to understand the dla of this steering vector

+- i trained a residual bias at the sae's activation point
+   - for steer lion, it surfaces 13668 as the clear top feature, but all the smaller features under it appear more random/less interpretable
+      - the loss reduction this bias provides appears to be

+   - train residual biases on number datasets at various points in the model and see which single one is most effective
+      - can check dlas as a simple metric of animal-ness

 ## things worth doing:
 - make misaligned finetune
    - test for subliminal transfer